nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 #
 > New     States  may      be     admitted by the Congress into this Union     ; but
 # NSg/V/J NPrSg/V NPrSg/VX NSg/VX V        P  D   NPrSg    P    I/D  NPrSg/V/J .
 NSg/C/P
 > no      new State shall be     formed or      erected within the Jurisdiction of any   other
-# NPrSg/P NSg/J NSg/V VX    NSg/VX V/J    NPrSg/C V/J     N/J/P  D   NSg          P  I/R/D NSg/V/J
+# NPrSg/P J   NSg/V VX    NSg/VX V/J    NPrSg/C V/J     N/J/P  D   NSg          P  I/R/D J
 > State ; nor   any   State be     formed by the Junction of two or      more        States  , or      Parts
 # NSg/V .
 NSg/C I/R/D NSg/V NSg/VX V/J    P  D   NSg      P  NSg NPrSg/C NPrSg/I/V/J NPrSg/V .
 NPrSg/C NPl/V
 > of States  , without the Consent of the Legislatures of the States concerned as